LazyTensor

 Element-wise atan2 - a binary operation.

-that encodes, symbolically, the element-wise atan2 ofx
+y.atan2(x)returns aLazyTensorthat encodes, symbolically, the element-wise atan2 ofxandy.

 - sqrt()[source]